horizonridgestudio/snakes_kml_1/README.md

 For example, this is the XML element with the coordinates for the apex (center) of the Great Pyramid of Giza: `<coordinates>104.87359025601792,14.69586512288908,0</coordinates>`.
 In the node, the actual coordinate value is `104.87359025601792,14.69586512288908,0` which encodes a longitude, a latitude, and an altitude as comma-separated values.
 I will make use of this in later steps.

-3. Write a new .kml file which will encode a simple version the line I want to draw.
+3. Write a new .kml file which will encode a simple version the line to draw.
 This is a basic template which can take a list of two or more coordinates, which are nodes along a segmented line, like a connect-the-dots puzzle (see example in kml/lines/giza_angkor_template.kml).
-I draw a line between two points of interest:
+Draw a line between two points of interest:

 ```
 <coordinates>